zwq2018/Auto_star/README.md

  ```bash
 python auto_star.py
 ```
-- Step1: get your github token
+- Step1: get your github token [Getting github token](#How to get your Github token)

 - Step2: Copy the repo list you want to star automatically**